Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Pseudo-code

 Combining Eqs.(\ref{eq_first_term}-\ref{eq_theorem_proof1}), we have:

 Since $\mathcal{S} = \sum_{j=1}^{n_t} \hat{y}_{j} {\cdot}\hat{y}_{j}^1$, we obtain:

 which concludes the proof for Theorem~\ref{thm1}. \end{proof}

-\section{Pseudo-Code}
+\section{Pseudo-code}

-This appendix provides pseudo-code of TADE, which consists of skill-diverse expert learning (c.f.~Algorithm~\ref{algo_expert}) and test-time self-supervised aggregation (c.f.~Algorithm~\ref{algo_TADE}).
-For simplicity, we depict the pseudo-code based on batch size 1, while we conduct batch gradient descent in practice.
+This appendix provides the pseudo-code\footnote{The source code is provided in the supplementary material.} of SADE, which consists of skill-diverse expert learning and test-time self-supervised aggregation.
+Here, the skill-diverse expert learning strategy is summarized in Algorithm~\ref{algo_expert}.
+For simplicity, we depict the pseudo-code based on batch size 1, but we conduct batch gradient descent in practice.

+After training the multiple skill-diverse experts with Algorithm~\ref{algo_expert}, the final prediction of the multi-expert model for vanilla long-tailed recognition is the arithmetic mean of the prediction logits of these experts, followed by a softmax function.

-In Algorithm~\ref{algo_TADE}, to avoid the learned weight of some weak expert becoming zero, we give a stopping condition: if the weight for one expert is less than 0.05, we stop test-time training.
+When it comes to test-agnostic long-tailed recognition, we need to aggregate these skill-diverse experts to handle the unknown test class distribution based on Algorithm~\ref{algo_SADE}.
+Here, to avoid the learned weights of some weak experts becoming zero, we give a stopping condition in Algorithm~\ref{algo_SADE}: if the weight for one expert is less than 0.05, we stop test-time training.
 Retaining a small amount of weight for each expert is sufficient to ensure the effect of ensemble learning.

+Note that, in test-agnostic long-tailed recognition, each model is only trained once on long-tailed training data and then directly evaluated on multiple test sets.
+Our test-time self-supervised strategy adapts the trained multi-expert model using only unlabeled test data during testing.